American Toilets

 Airbus 330 toilet.

-The toilet in a washroom on board an Airbus A330 en route from London to Detroit.
+This toilet is in a lavatory on board an Airbus A330 en route from London to Detroit.

-One of the toilets against the fuselage skin, not one of the only slightly more roomy center ones.
+This is one of the lavatories against the fuselage skin, not one of the only slightly more roomy center ones.
+So, the bulkhead behind the toilet curves out, making this a little more awkward to use.

 Why do your ears sometimes feel pressure changes when you flush an airline toilet?
 Because the vacuum flushing may cause the pressure altitude within the tiny toilet cabin to quickly jump 5 to 20 meters, say from about 2000m pressure altitude to 2015m.